KrishVerma18/KrishVerma18/README.md

 ---

 ### 💻 About Me
-- 🎓 I’m a 2nd-year B.Tech student at Dr. A.P.J.
-Abdul Kalam Technical University (AKTU)
+- 🎓 I’m a 2nd-year B.Tech student at Meerut Institute Of Engineering and Technology (MIET)
 - 💡 Exploring Java, OOPs, DSA, and real-world mini projects
 - 🔭 Currently building Java projects to strengthen my development skills
 - 📚 Learning GitHub, version control, and open source